 The Strait of Hormuz

-The narrow passage between Iran and Oman that the global economy depends on — and that the administration is now gambling with.
+The 21-mile passage between Iran and Oman that carries 21% of the world's oil — and that the U.S. Navy is now blockading.

 I R A N SAUDI ARABIA U.A.E.
 OMAN IRAQ KUWAIT QATAR Bandar Abbas Persian Gulf Gulf of Oman STRAIT OF HORMUZ U.S. STRIKES KHARG ISLAND